PaulSlocum/3dplayer/README.md

 ### Usage

-To load the player with an album, include the list of 'tracks' in the script tag parameters:
+To load the player with an album, include the list of tracks in the script tag parameters:

 ```
 <script type="module" src="3dplayer/3dplayer.js"